Sponsored by Massage Study Buddy

 6. What is the New DEA Code for Extract?

-Cannabidiol (CBD) personal-care products include topical products such as patches, salves and oils intended for pain relief, and are created from both hemp, a cousin to marijuana.
-Massage therapists, chiropractors and the general public have embraced these products.
+Cannabidiol (CBD) personal-care products include topical products such as patches, salves, and oils intended for pain relief and are created from hemp, a cousin to marijuana.
+Massage therapists, chiropractors, and the general public have embraced these products.

 Now, many in the cannabis industry are scrambling to interpret a new rule issued by the Drug Enforcement Agency (DEA) on Dec.
 14 titled “Establishment of New Drug Code for Marihuana Extract”—and to determine if it could affect manufacturers and distributors of hemp-derived products.
 The rule took effect Jan 13, 2017.

-DEA Spokesperson Russ Baer told MASSAGE Magazine that CBD lotions, topical ointments and patches are exempt from controls under the Controlled Substances Act, while edible hemp-derived products are not.
+DEA Spokesperson Russ Baer shared with MASSAGE Magazine that CBD lotions, topical ointments, and patches are not subject to regulations under the Controlled Substances Act.
+But, he noted that edible hemp-derived products do fall under those controls.
+This clarification helps us understand the different rules that apply to different CBD products.

-Plants of the genus Cannabis include both hemp and marijuana.
-Industrial hemp contains less than 0.3 percent THC; therefore, CBD oil derived from hemp seeds does not effect the high commonly associated with marijuana, while CBD oil derived from marijuana seeds contains an appreciable amount of THC.
+The plants in the Cannabis family include both hemp and marijuana.
+Industrial hemp has very low THC levels, specifically less than 0.3 percent.
+This means that CBD oil made from hemp seeds won’t cause the high that people often connect with marijuana.
+On the other hand, CBD oil from marijuana seeds does contain a notable amount of THC.

 CBD Law At a Glance